HACCP Heavy Metal Hazards

-The course delves into the scientific understanding of heavy metals, their potential health risks, and the regulatory frameworks that govern their limits in food products.
-By the end of the course, learners will be equipped with the skills to develop, implement, and monitor effective safety systems to control heavy metal hazards, ensuring compliance with international food safety standards and enhancing consumer confidence in their products.
+The course also offers learners insights into the scientific properties of heavy metals, their health impacts, and the regulatory frameworks governing acceptable limits.
+By completing this certification, learners are equipped to design, implement, and monitor robust safety systems that control heavy metal hazards, safeguard product integrity, and uphold international food and product safety standards.

 Course Overview